DreamPurchaseZnz/Python-Module/Class_summarize.md

 ```
 The important thing to know about namespaces is that there is absolutely no relation between names in different namespaces

-*Lifetime
+* Lifetime
-Namespaces are created at different moments and have different lifetimes,
+Namespaces are created at different moments and have different lifetimes,<br>
-**The statements** executed by the top-level invocation of the interpreter,
+**The statements** executed by the top-level invocation of the interpreter, <br>
-either read from a script file or interactively, are considered part of a module called __main__,
+either read from a script file or interactively, are considered part of a module called __main__,<br>
 so they have their own global namespace

-*Accessible
+* Accessible

-A scope is a textual region of a Python program where a namespace is directly accessible:
+A scope is a textual region of a Python program where a namespace is directly accessible:<br>
 At any time during execution, there are at least three nested scopes whose namespaces are directly accessible:
 ```
 the innermost scope                         ---> which is searched first, contains the local names